karris12/cd13926-Building-Generative-AI-Applications-with-Amazon-Bedrock-and-Python-project-solution/README.md

 1. Update the `bucket_name` variable in the script with your S3 bucket name.
 2. Optionally, update the `prefix` variable if you want to upload to a specific path in the bucket.
 3. Run `python scripts/upload_to_s3.py`.

-## Customization

-- To modify the VPC configuration, edit the `vpc` module call in `main.tf`.
-- To change Aurora Serverless settings, modify the `aurora_serverless` module in `modules/aurora_serverless/main.tf`.
-- To adjust the Bedrock Knowledge Base configuration, edit the `bedrock_kb` module in `modules/bedrock_kb/main.tf`.
-- For different database schema or table structures, modify the SQL commands in `scripts/aurora_setup.py`.

 ## Troubleshooting